On the issue of having different sex drives, the following is an article written by Michele Weiner Davis. It is written in a question/answer format:

 Question Concerning Opposite Sex Drives

-Pastor John Piper answers the question:
+Also, Pastor John Piper answers the question:

 “How should a husband and wife manage having opposite sex drives?”

-Below is an “edited transcript” that comes from an audio address Pastor Piper gave answering this question.
+To help you further, below is an “edited transcript” that comes from an audio address Pastor Piper gave answering this question.
 (Or you can listen to the audio by clicking into the title below.):

 Paul addresses this pretty directly in 1 Corinthians 7, in the first paragraph of that chapter.
 In it, he says to the Christian husband and wife, “Do not withhold from each other your conjugal rights.”
 This means sexual intercourse.
 Do not withhold that.